Puppies & Breeding…

 Dogs grow correctly and, in my experience, remain far more healthy when fed as near to a natural diet as possible.
 Very high protein all-in-one dried foods are all very well but are often over fed and used inappropriately, with dire results.
 It can cause over accelerated growth in, for example, the length of young bones.
 In later life there is too much strain on the digestive system trying to cope with excessive protein levels. n.b.
 I wean my puppies on Adult food.
 Nice low protein!

-Puppies leave here microchipped, Kennel Club registered (with the KC’s 5 weeks free insurance cover), fully wormed and treated for fleas/ticks.
+Puppies leave here microchipped, Kennel Club registered (with 5 weeks free insurance cover), fully wormed and treated for fleas/ticks.
 Spaniel tails will be docked by a third and dew claws will be removed.
 There will be certification with each puppy signed by the Vet that performed the operation.
 The pups will have had their first vaccination and be fully vetted at nine weeks old.
 Puppies are supplied with full written instructions to help with their basic care, especially during those first important few days and months in their new home.

 Help and advice is always freely given to new owners in the days and even years ahead.
 As an added safety net, it is my policy to always take back my pups at anytime, at any age.
 Happily, this is a very rare occurrence.